ignaciolista/portfolio/README.md

 I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.
 It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.

-## CV
+## Resume
-You can download my CV as a PDF from my Google Drive: https://drive.google.com/file/d/1C2luliHqcNUC9oOBeT93zu8BS7F1B9Mz/view?usp=drive_link
+You can download my resume as a PDF from my Google Drive: https://drive.google.com/file/d/1C2luliHqcNUC9oOBeT93zu8BS7F1B9Mz/view?usp=drive_link

 ## Skills